lynsei/dockistry/README.md

 # Dockistry
 > pre-alpha 0.5.0

+Every developer uses different tooling, environments, and every project use different dependencies and package management tools, scaffolds, and testing/monitoring tools.

+Have you ever desired to unify those considerations into singular format so that your favorite environment setup for development and production can be distributed and stablized for mass consumption?
+It's under that premise that Dockistry has been invented.
+If you answered yes, then read on friend...

 ##### Dockistry is strategy engine first and foremost.
 100% comprehensive, Platform Agnostic, AGPL, community-driven.

 Dockistry empower developers to quickly implement expert strategies from a centralized repository that is curated.
 Each strategy is E2E and created by expert developers to serve a very specific purpose.